greg-js/arch-wiki-md-repo/wiki/_content/english/Bitmessage.md

 You need to have [python2-bencode](https://aur.archlinux.org/packages/python2-bencode/) installed in order to make this script work.
 The magnet link can be shared with the intended recipient without using *base64*.

+Torrents might raise privacy issues, so the third way is to embed binaries or pictures employing **BM API client**, currently of version 1.2.8\.
+A python script (published on [UBF](http://bitmessage.mybb.im/viewtopic.php?id=13#p28)) will post binaries as encoded bitmessages much like method 1 but offers additional features.

 ### Using bitmessage with Thunderbird

 After setting up bitmessage normally, add the following to your `~/.config/PyBitmessage/keys.dat` file: